 Coping with Vision Loss

-To help with this process, here are a few points to keep in mind at all times:
+To help with this process, here are a few points to keep in mind:

 - You can remain independent.
-Whether you are experiencing a modest vision decline or are facing total vision loss, affordable and accessible solutions and tools exist to help you to safely cook your meals, navigate your home, pay your bills, and perform other essential tasks on your own.
-Better still, new advances in technology designed for people with vision loss, such as a scanner that can read text out loud are entering the marketplace almost daily, while mainstream products such as computers and home appliances can be adapted for your use with simple techniques.
+Whether you are experiencing a modest vision decline or are facing total vision loss, affordable and accessible solutions and tools exist to help you to cook your meals safely, navigate your home, pay your bills, and perform other essential tasks on your own.
+Better still, new advances in technology designed for people with vision loss are entering the marketplace almost daily, while mainstream products, such as computers and home appliances, can be adapted for your use with simple techniques.

 For More Information:

 - Visit our directory of services for counseling resources and support groups

 - Prevent Blindness America online resource: Living Well with Low Vision.

 - Father James Warnke-Living a Well Integrated Life

 Father Warnke, who was born with retinitis of prematurity and glaucoma, has had a very successful series of careers as mental health counselor and Episcopal priest, to name just a few of his accomplishments.